mythaxis/mythaxis.github.io/content/issue-29/Unincorporated.md

 “I don’t believe that was part of my report,” he said.
 “But if I caused that, I apologize.
 That seems heavy handed for the situation.”

-“And it *wasn**’t* a goat,” she said.
+“And it *wasn’t* a goat,” she said.
 “Everyone on that bus knew it wasn’t a goat.
 Everyone employed by AGCorp knows that dogs existed.”

 Frank did not reply.